 Rhone, and so protect lowlands from floods.
 The main period of change was, however, after the Second World War.
 The drive for economic growth during “Trente Glorieuses” (1950-1980), resulted in the expansion of urban, industrial and agricultural areas at the expense of semi-natural habitats (PNRC, 1999).
-Between 1942 and 1984, 40,000 ha of natural wetlands were lost, that is about 28 % of the resource (Table 5-4 and Figure 5.8).
+Between 1942 and 1984, 40,000 ha of natural wetlands were lost, that is about 28 % of the resource (Although the area has a long history of human occupation, large scale hydrological management only took place from the 1850’s onwards (Bethemont, 1972) (Figure 5.7).
+The first dyke was built between 1856 and 1859 to isolate the southern wetlands from marine water inflows; a second series of dykes were then built between 1859 and 1869 to fix the two main branches of the

+Table 5.4 and Figure 5.8).

 Figure 5.7: Hydrological dynamics of the Camargue before (A) and after(B) the building of dykes in the late 19th and early 20th centuries